mnutt/funnel_cake/README.markdown

 ## Configuration

 Configuration of FunnelCake is fairly simple.
-First of all, you need to be on Rails 2.3.
-It is possible that this plugin might work with the rails engine plugin and earlier versions of rails... but I make no guarantees.
+First of all, you need to be on Rails 3.0.

 ### Installation